 The musical formula of previous successes hasn’t changed: electro-pop shot through with shimmering guitars, and a showcase for the back-and-forth vocal interplay of Campbell and Millan are still the building blocks of The North.
 The difference is in the blueprints, the songwriting.
 Campbell refers to love, life and songwriting a fair bit throughout, most directly on “A Song Is A Weapon” when he admits that he’s only “got one shot to kill you with a song” to a former lover who’s an expert in keeping “a straight face when you’re telling all those lies”.
 On “Hold On When You Get Love and Let Go When You Give It”, he’s taking his own advice: “The world won’t listen to this song/And the radio wont play it/But if you like it sing along/Sing ’cause you don’t know how to say it”.
 When words fail you, sing, and through the power of song, you’ll be able to express yourself.

 Nowhere on the album does Campbell express himself better than on the album’s penultimate track, “The 400″.
 Using the Ontario highway that’s a gateway to cottage country as the last trip for a failing relationship, the implication is that “the north” is the magical, mystical place where possibilities branch out like dividing roads, and you’ll never find yourself driving ’round in circles.
 It mirrors Stars’ own journey to The North; they’ve traveled familiar roads on this record without repeating themselves, and have arrived at a better place from where they started out.

 The North is released today on Soft Revolution Records.

-This entry was posted on Tuesday, September 4th, 2012 at 7:00 am and is filed under QBiM SPiNS, SoundCloud.
+This entry was posted on Tuesday, September 4th, 2012 at 7:00 am and is filed under QBiM SPiNS.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.